gis-ops/prop2osm-public/README.md

 Generally the software can be used to output data suitable for **any** transportation profile. **Note** however, that most proprietary street datasets are optimized for motorized vehicles.

+`prop2osm` has special support for truck/hgv, where both TomTom & HERE offer extensively attributed datasets for truck restrictions, such as `maxheight`, `maxweight`, truck-specific speed limits etc.

 ## Customization

 The software was designed to provide least resistance to extensibility, both in terms of extending functionality for already implemented providers and/or implementing a new data provider, other than TomTom or HERE.